Our 2023 Awards Finalists:

 Finalists:

-Housing / Buildings Initiative of the Year:
+Housing, Buildings and / or Construction Initiative of the Year:

-This award aims to showcase the most innovative and inspiring green building, infrastructure and architectural projects developed over the past 24 months.
-This is open to all housing and building initiatives and may include (but is not limited to) projects such as new building developments, retrofitting programmes and/or energy efficiency upgrades.
+This award aims to showcase the most innovative and inspiring green building, infrastructure, architectural and / or construction projects developed over the past 24 months.

 Finalists: